Chapter 1 - The Wedding Night

 “Yes, Mistress,” she replied before turning back to the Head Maid.
 “Please, excuse us.
 This way, Mistress.”

-Kara led them past the older woman and Raena looked over her shoulder, half-expecting the maid to try to stop them again.
+Kara led them past the older woman and Raena looked over her shoulder, half-expecting the Head Maid to try to stop her again.
 Luckily, she didn’t.

-They didn’t talk until they cleared the long, heavily decorated corridors of the Main Palace and stepped into the garden that Raena had spotted earlier from her window.
-The full moon rose high in the sky, generously showering them with light so they could walk without tripping or worrying about their surroundings.
+They didn’t talk until they cleared the long, heavily decorated corridors of the Main Palace and stepped into the garden that Raena had spotted from the window.
+The full moon rose high in the sky, generously showering them with light so they could walk without worrying about their surroundings.

 The garden was much grander than the Prime Minister’s, overflowing with ponds, trees, and all kinds of flowers whose fragrance filled the air like a perfume made by the most skilled artisan.
 It was a bit chaotic, though, as if more than one person was tending to the place and they clearly disagreed on the arrangements of the flowers, the paths, even the decorations.